“Should Your Small Business Website Be a Cornerstone in Your Marketing Plan?”

-While most school kids know that Franklin was America’s first diplomat and one the most popular (both then and now) of our founding fathers and a famous inventor, few people know that he was also America’s first self-made millionaire.
+While most US school kids know that Franklin was America’s first diplomat and was one the our founding fathers as well as a famous inventor, few people know that he was also America’s first self-made millionaire.

-It’s no accident that his image is on one of the most popular dollar denomination for forging and cash sales, the hundred dollar bill.
+It’s no accident that his image is on the popular the hundred dollar bill.

 While Franklin’s quote is not as hip or cool sounding like other modern day buzzwords or internet marketing phrases, it still rings true.